Pinterest

 If you like a chunkier soup, leave it just the way is.
 Perhaps use potatoes that hold their shape, like Yukon Golds.

-Or if you prefer a bit of a creamy texture, puree half the soup.
-Russet potatoes are perfect for creamy soups since they tend to fall apart while cooking.
+Or, if you prefer a bit of a creamy texture, purée half the soup.

 Here, I'm cooking a large stockpot full of potato and cabbage soup.
 Love having leftovers so we can enjoy this for several days.
 Sometimes I'll add some kale to the leftovers and make a whole new soup!